emqx/emqx-docs/en_US/modules/mongo_authentication.md

 }
 ```

-MongoDB ACL rules define publish, subscribe, and publish/subscribe information, and all the rules in the rules are **allow** lists.
+MongoDB ACL rules define publish, subscribe, and publish/subscribe information, and all the rules in the rules under **allow** lists.

 Rule field description: